erw85/portfolio/index.md

 Hello!
 I’m Erin, a PhD student in Texts & Technology at the University of Central Florida, where I research the intersections of law, language, and technology.

-I currently work at LexisNexis Legal and Professional in an innovative role combining editorial expertise, legal knowledge, and technology skills to develop large language models to serve legal professionals.
+I currently work at LexisNexis Legal and Professional developing large language models to serve legal professionals.

 Explore my site to learn more about my experience, education, teaching, certifications, and publications.
-You can contact me via my LinkedIn profile below.
+You can contact me via the links below.

 ---